getodk/docs/odk1-src/briefcase-using.rst

    .. _Aggregate Demo Server: https://opendatakit.appspot.com

 #.
+Briefcase will show a list of forms for download.
+Only forms that are marked in Aggregate as downloadable will be shown.

+#.
 Select the forms you want to download and click :guilabel:`Pull`.
 The selected forms will be pulled to your :ref:`Briefcase Storage <briefcase_storage>` location.

    For each selected form, Briefcase will pull down: